Azerbaijani folk music

-Azerbaijani folk music (Azerbaijani: Azərbaycan Xalq Musiqisi) combines the cultural values of the Azerbaijanis and Iranian Azerbaijanis.
+Azerbaijani folk music (Azerbaijani: Azərbaycan Xalq Musiqisi) is shared by Azerbaijanis and Iranian Azerbaijanis.

 Apart from the common music found all-around Azerbaijan and Azerbaijan (Iran), there are distinct types of folk music, sometimes related to the history or simply the taste of the specific places.

 History

 Most songs recount stories of real-life events and Azerbaijani folklore, or have developed through song contests between troubadour poets.
 Corresponding to their origins, folk songs are usually played at weddings, funerals, and special festivals.

 Regional folk music generally accompanies folk dances, which vary significantly across regions.
 The regional mood also affects the subject of the folk songs, e.g. folk songs from the Caspian Sea are lively in general and express the customs of the region.
 Songs about betrayal have an air of defiance about them instead of sadness, whereas the further south traveled in Azerbaijan the more the melodies resemble a lament.

-As this genre is viewed as the music of the people, musicians in socialist movements began to adapt folk music with contemporary sounds and arrangements in the form of protest music.

-The process of fusion among American musical styles and Azerbaijani folk can also be seen as the origin of Azerbaijani pop music, which attempted to elevate folk music through greater musicianship, or compositional and arrangement skills.